 The talented tight end was very under-utilized by Alabama, generally.
 As he proved with Robert Woods, Marqise Lee, Amari Cooper and then Calvin Ridley, former Crimson Tide offensive coordinator Lane Kiffin settles on one receiver and struggles to call plays for anyone else regardless of their talent or mismatch potential.
 Howard is a fast and dangerous receiving weapon who has the frame to add size.
 Sources say Howard still needed to improve his route-running and blocking, and was able to show progress in those areas as a senior.
 His blocking was significantly better to the point that he was making a significant impact as a blocker late in his senior year.

-After the signing of DeSean Jackson, I think it is unlikely that John Ross is headed for Tampa Bay.
+After signing DeSean Jackson, I think it is unlikely that John Ross is headed for Tampa Bay.
 I think this pick will then come down to McCaffrey, O.J.
-Howard and Corey Davis.
+Howard, and Corey Davis.
 Via sources, I know the Bucs like all of those players.
-I don't believe Howard will get to this pick, though he does in this verison, which usually leaves Davis and McCaffrey.
-Running back is a bigger need on the roster given the Doug Martin situation, and there is depth at wide receiver on Day 2 for the Bucs to land an outside No. 2 receiver to platoon with Mike Evans and Jackson.
+I don't believe Howard will get to this pick, which leaves Davis and McCaffrey.
+Running back is a bigger need on the roster given the Doug Martin situation, and there is depth at wide receiver on Day 2 for the Bucs to land an outside No. 2 receiver to pair with Mike Evans and Jackson.
 Thus, I'm sticking with McCaffrey.
 McCaffrey's great football character with an outstanding work ethic and pushing his teammates to be better is a perfect fit for Jameis Winston.